 Item Description SMTP Server Address IPv4 address, IPv6 address or domain name of the mail server.
 SMTP Port Port the SMTP server is listening on.
 Secure Method none, SSL/TLS, or STARTTLS.
 Secure method has to be supported by the SMTP server.
 Username Name for the e-mail account.
 Password Password for the e-mail account.
-The password can contain the following special characters + , / : = ? ! # % [] { } ~ The following special characters are not allowed: " \$ & ' () ; < > Own E-mail Address Address of the sender.
+Enter valid characters only, see chap.
+1.2.1!
+Own E-mail Address Address of the sender.

-Table 56: SMTP client configuration
+Table 54: SMTP client configuration